LinZiyang666/CS341-SystemProgramming/luscious_locks/HW0.md

 char *ptr = "hello";
 *ptr = 'J';
 ```
-Because `char *ptr` points to the TEXT segment, where the string literal "hello" is stored.
+- Because `char *ptr` points to the TEXT segment, where the string literal "hello" is stored.
 This memory is a READ_ONLY memory, and we try to write in that memory by `*ptr = 'J'`, this is why we get a segfault.

 7. What does `sizeof("Hello\0World")` return?
 - 12
 8. What does `strlen("Hello\0World")` return?
-- 5, as it counts the number of characters until finding `\0` = the null character.
+- 5, as it counts the number of characters until finding the first `\0` = the null character.
 9. Give an example of X such that `sizeof(X)` is 3.
 - `char *X = "ab";`
 10. Give an example of Y such that `sizeof(Y)` might be 4 or 8 depending on the machine.